 How to Make // The Steps

-Cover with tin foil.
-I have a lid for this roasting pan.
-In fact, this is my favorite roasting vesicle, but my mom and my grandmother, and Rose Zawid, who made many, many of our Passover dinners always covered the brisket in tin foil.
+Step 8: Cover with tin foil.
+I have a lid for this roasting pan, but my mom and my grandmother, who made many, many of our Passover dinners always covered the brisket in tin foil.
 I do not mess with tradition.
 I do as I am told.

-Put the brisket in a 300 degree oven.
+Step 9: Put the brisket in a 300 F oven.
 I hesitate to give an exact time as it depends on how large your brisket is.
 Mine was 3.5 pounds and it cooked for almost 3 hours.
 Brisket should be fork tender.
 If it is not fork tender, put it back in the oven until it is.

 Let your house permeate with the most delicious aroma.
 Get on with the other parts of your meal.

-Let it rest a bit before you cut it.
-Slice on the bias against the grain.
+Step 10: Let it rest a bit before you cut it.
+Slice on the bias, against the grain.
 This is very important.
 If you cut with the grain, you will lost the texture of the brisket and it will be tough.
-This brisket was tender and succulent and all around delicious.
-This can be made a day ahead of time.
-In fact, I recommend that you do make it in advance.
-It will be even better the second day.

 When my husband and I first started dating he came to my grandparent’s house for Seder and I need to give a little back story here.
 My mother converted to Judaism when she married my father, she was raised Episcopalian and to this day we celebrate all of the Jewish and Christian holidays.
 My husband is a Catholic and was a little intimidated by the thought of having to participate in our Seder dinner.
 Being the nerd that he is, he researched all about Passover and the sequence of events.
 For years, my mom had been made fun of by my dad’s family for stumbling over the Hebrew when it came time to read her portion of the Haggadah.
 My mom was thrilled at the idea that some other person was going to get made fun of at our table, but lo and behold, Mr. Google spewed out perfect Hebrew and showed her up.
 This incident was 7 years ago and she still reminds my husband of it often.